gorobbert/ansible-ios-upgrade/README.md

 README
 ======

-To update multiple IOS devices can be a timeconsuming task.
+Updating multiple IOS devices can be a timeconsuming task.
 The playbooks and roles in this repository can be used to automate this task.
 The following steps  will be performed:

 - [ios-backup-role] Create Backup of Config and State